 You cannot make other administrative changes to your site while the backup is in progress.

-Unregistering relational data store types before restoring a site
+Unregistering ArcGIS Insights relational data store types before restoring a site

-If the site has registered relational data store types, you must unregister them before performing a restore.
+If the site has registered relational data store types from ArcGIS Insights, you must unregister them before performing a restore.
 Otherwise, the restore will be broken.
-Please follow instructions in the REST API help to unregister all relational data store types.
+Please follow the instructions in the REST API help to unregister all relational data store types.

 Restoring a backup of your site